KhadySall/KhadySall/README.md

 Hi, I am Khady Sarah Sall, an aerospace engineering student at the Institut of Polytechnic Sciences and Aeronautics (IPSA) in Paris.
 Currently in my final year of a master’s program in Aerospace Vehicles, I specialize in mechanics and structures.

-I am passionate about everything related to aerospace, robotics, artificial intelligence, and the world of data.
+I am passionate about everything related to aerospace, robotics, artificial intelligence, and Control Alogorithms.

 I am currently seeking a final-year internship or a capstone project starting in February 2024, for a duration of six months, either in France or internationally.
 My goal is to find an internship that could lead to a long-term employment opportunity.